 Many commercial laboratories offer serologic and polymerase chain reaction testing for WNV.
 Any WNV positive specimen should be forwarded to the Pennsylvania Department of Health Bureau of Laboratories (PADOH BOL) for confirmatory testing.
 DDC can help facilitate specimen submission for WNV and other arboviral testing at PADOH BOL and the Centers for Disease Control and Prevention.
-For arbovirus testing inquiries, call 215-685-6742.
+For arbovirus testing inquiries, call 215-685-6741.

-Mosquito Bite Prevention: In addition to COVID-19 prevention measures (e.g., masking, distancing), discuss the following prevention measures with your patients, especially those who work or are active outdoors.
+Mosquito Bite Prevention: Discuss the following prevention measures with your patients, especially those who work or are active outdoors.
 Regardless of season, prevention tips should also be shared with patients traveling to areas where other mosquito-borne infections are endemic.

-- Use repellent with DEET (≥20% to prevent tick bites), Picaridin, or oil of lemon eucalyptus when outdoors. - When weather permits, wear long-sleeved shirts and long pants. - Keep well-fitted screens on windows and doors to keep out mosquitoes, along with using air conditioning. - Regularly check and empty standing water outside the home (e.g., unused pools, tires, containers). - Report mosquito problems and dead bird sightings to the PDPH Vector Control Program's Mosquito Complaint hotline at 215-685-9000.
+- Use repellent with DEET (≥20% to prevent tick bites), Picaridin, or oil of lemon eucalyptus when outdoors. - When weather permits, wear long-sleeved shirts and long pants. - Keep well-fitted screens on windows and doors to keep out mosquitoes, along with using air conditioning. - Regularly check and empty standing water outside the home (e.g., unused pools, tires, containers). - Report mosquito problems and dead bird sightings to the PDPH Vector Control Program's Mosquito - Complaint hotline at 215-685-9000.